Carroll CountyCity Population Under 100

-Take the self-guided driving tour and see the locations used in the movie, The Help based on the bestselling novel by Mississippi native, Kathryn Stockett.
-Also visit some of the favorite hot spots of the crew and cast during their stay.
-To download a map visit visitgreenwood.com
+Take the self-guided driving tour and view locations used in the movie, The Help, based on the bestselling novel by Mississippi native, Kathryn Stockett.

 Five generations and since 1933, Lusco's is one of Mississippi’s oldest, most distinctive and most storied restaurants.

 The Museum of the Mississippi Delta